 Glamorous Local Travel

-I get the notion that nearby neighborhoods or city parks sound boring so if you must, pack the car with some friends, snacks, and coffee for a drive to somewhere far enough away to call for a road trip.
-I’m lucky to live in North Carolina, home to the beautiful mountains in the west, the cultural haven that’s the central Piedmont, and coastal wonders like Jockeys Ridge State Park.
+I get the notion that nearby neighborhoods or city parks sound boring so if you must, pack the car with some friends, snacks, and coffee for a drive to somewhere far enough away to call for a road trip or day trip.
+You don’t have to pack much for a day trip and if you’re lucky enough to live in a place like North Carolina, then you have tons of places to visit nearby!
 Even if you don’t have this type of awesomeness at your doorstep, I bet there’s a fun festival or event nearby that’s worth seeing.
 Maybe it’s going on in a far-flung corner of your city, state, or country and that’s why humans invented the road trip.

 Travel Locally and Give back

 Amazing people have volunteered here and abroad, and that’s why I reached out to my friend Amelia (from Pretty in the Queen City) for help after interviewing her.
 Within an instant, she showed me tons of places to volunteer in my town even.
 Amelia amazed me with the quickness that she found them but I remembered that she’s quite experienced in giving back.
 I’m so fortunate to have met her during our voluntourism-inspired cruise with Fathom.
 Whether or not you’ve traveled and volunteered, have you ever thought about doing something like this in your own community?
 If not, you should check out local opportunities through sites like Volunteer Match, word of mouth via friends, or at your local town, city, or county offices.